Emerging and disruptive technologies

 June 2021 – At the 2021 Brussels Summit, NATO Leaders agree to launch the Defence Innovation Accelerator for the North Atlantic (DIANA) and to establish a NATO Innovation Fund.

-October 2021 – NATO Defence Ministers endorse NATO’s Artificial Intelligence (AI) Strategy.
+October 2021 – NATO Defence Ministers endorse NATO’s Artificial Intelligence (AI) Strategy and the Data Exploitation Framework Policy.
 Seventeen Allies sign up to develop the framework for the NATO Innovation Fund, establishing how it will work in practice.
 An additional four Allies join this process over the following months.

-April 2022 – NATO Foreign Ministers approve the charter for DIANA, which outlines its mission and strategy; legal authorities; governance; and the regional offices, Accelerator sites and Test Centres that will make up its initial footprint.
-Twenty-one Allies agree the framework for the NATO Innovation Fund.
-All NATO Allies currently have the opportunity to opt-in to the Fund, whose list of participating countries will be finalised at the Summit in Madrid in June.
+April 2022 – NATO Foreign Ministers endorse the charter for DIANA, which outlines its mission and strategy; legal authorities; financial mechanism; governance; and the regional offices, Accelerator sites and Test Centres that will make up its initial footprint.
+Foreign Ministers from 21 Allies agree the framework for the NATO Innovation Fund.